ovh/utask/pkg/plugins/builtin/script/README.md

 {"msg":"Hello world!","error":{"message":"nil"}}
 ```

-*Your JSON must be printed on last line and followed by a return line*
+*Your JSON must be printed on last line*

 The `Metadata` to fetch informations about plugin execution: